datacarpentry/python-ecology-lesson/CONTRIBUTING.md

 * No trailing white space
 * Wrap lines at 80 characters (unless it breaks URLs)
 * Use unclosed [atx-style headers](http://spec.commonmark.org/0.25/#atx-headings)

+## Suggestions for Instructor Checkout

+- [ ]  Check links on setup [and install webapge](http://www.datacarpentry.org/python-ecology-lesson/).
+- [ ]  Check for presence of all "required" folders and csvs.
+We did some remodeling, and there might be references that need scrubbing.
+- [ ]  Attendees have asked for a little more data manipulation.
+- [ ]  Publication quality plots.
+- [ ] Lesson 7  repeats some matplot content, but with a new dataset.
+Rework to use the previous lesson data.
+- [ ] The column name plot_id  in surveys.csv confused a few participants who didn't think of the word 'plot_id' in terms of land, but in terms of a drawing.
+Maybe rename to just ID or something similar?
+- [ ]  The 'short introduction to python' lesson overlaps quite a bit with the 'data types and format' lesson when it comes to datatypes.
+Look over and eliminate overlap.
+- [ ] Read over challenges for precision, and check that the answers in the instructor guide make sense (it's new).

 ## FAQ